Patrick Byrne, Piano Lessons

 Also, please be prompt in picking up your child at the end of their piano lesson.

-In times of inclement weather when your child may not be able to wait for you outside, please either call them or Mr. Byrne (262-893-1759) to inform him that you are outside waiting.
+In times of inclement weather when your child may not be able to wait for you outside, please either call/text them or Mr. Byrne (262-893-1759) to inform him that you are outside waiting.

-Also, in case of an emergency delay in picking up your child, please call Mr. Byrne to let him know what the situation is.
+Also, in case of an emergency delay in picking up your child, please call/text Mr. Byrne to let him know what the situation is.

 I. Risk and Waiver of Liability

 Parents/Students should understand that learning to play a musical instrument includes physical movements.
 As is the case with any physical activity, the risk of injury, even serious or disabling, is always present and cannot be entirely eliminated.
 If I/your child experience any pain or discomfort, please immediately inform me.
-I hereby agree to irrevocably release and waive any claims, whether for myself or my child, that I have now or hereafter may have against Patrick Byrne/Studio of Musical Arts, LLC.
+By taking lessons you agree to irrevocably release and waive any claims, whether for yourself or your child, that you have now or hereafter may have against Patrick Byrne (dba Studio of Musical Arts, LLC).

 J. Change of Terms

 Please note that any or all of these Studio policies are subject to change without prior notice.
-The current, revised Studio Policies are always posted on the Studio of Musical Arts, LLC, web site.
+The current, revised Studio Policies are always posted on the Patrick Byrne Piano Lesson web site.